GoldenAbel/chatbot-qa-generator/README.md

+# Q-gen spec

-# Entity types, properties and relations
+## Entity types, properties and relations

 * **COMPANY** (what)
   * name (what)